barkbay/ipa-lemon-ansible/roles/ipa/tasks/README.md

-2 files must be here :
+2 files must be stored in the secrets.yml vault :

 1. root.pem
 2. freeipa.pem